 If you are a minority rights organization from Hungary, Poland, Latvia, Slovakia, Croatia or Bulgaria, and want to share your legal needs in your local language, email us for a survey link at [email protected].

 We are undertaking a comprehensive mapping exercise to identify available pro bono service providers.
-If you are a lawyer interested in supporting this project, we invite you to participate by expressing your interest and providing relevant details.
-Please email us at [email protected].
+If you are a lawyer interested in supporting this project, we invite you to participate by expressing your interest and providing relevant details by filling this form.

 We will also be organizing groups of regional and international experts to assist minority CSOs in analyzing available information, setting up different scenarios, and designing tailor-made responses and solutions.
 If you are an expert in minority rights and are interested in being part of this group of experts, please contact us at [email protected].